Barclays business bank account comparison and review

 What types of business account does Barclays offer?

 • Startup business account.
-If you’re just starting your business, this account comes with 12 months of free business banking.
+If you’re just starting out, this account is free for the first year.
 You’re eligible if it’s your first business account and your business has been operating for less than 12 months.

 • Business account for turnover of between £400,000 and £6.5 million.
-This is for all other established businesses that have a maximum turnover of £6.5 million.
+An account for medium-sized established businesses.

 • Charity and Impact account.
 Everyday banking for not-for-profit organisations.